ericeilertson/safe_documentation/framework.md

   to embargo these findings until such a time (up to industry standard coordinated disclosure limits, typically 90 days) and elide them from the report, or even hold back the entire report until such a time as the issues have been resolved.

+  In no case will embargo's be permitted to extend past a period 6 months.

 # Appendix A: Example Reports